menchelab/CartoGRAPHs/README.md

 The structue of the project Github repo is as described below:
 ```
 menchelab/cartoGRAPHs
-- cartoGRAPHs_main.py ---> main functions used in the jupyter notebook
+- cartoGRAPHs_main.ipynb ---> jupyter notebook to visualize networks
-- cartoGRAPHs_main.ipynb ---> jupyter notebook to visualize networks (examples are human interactome and yeast interactome, as introduced in the manuscript)
+- cartoGRAPHs_organism.ipynb ---> network visualization examples with the human interactome and the yeast interactome

+Python files including functions to execute the notebooks and produce Network Layouts and Visualizations
+- cartoGRAPHs.py ---> contains the actual layout functions
+- func_load_data.py ---> loading precalculated data, to be found in /input/
+- func_calculations.py ---> contains functions for calculations
+- func_embed_plot.py ---> contains spatial embedding and visualization functions
+- func_visual_properties.py ---> contains additional node- and edge visual property settings/functions
+- func_exportVR.py ---> contains export functions for 2D and 3D layouts to be imported into the VRnetzer Analytics Platform by S.Pirch et al., Nature communications, 2021

+Folders / directories for input and output :
 ├── input ---> all input data required to reproduce figures in jupyter notebook and python files
 ├── benchmark ---> benchmark evaluations
 ├── output_plots ---> folder for saving produced plots during notebook sessions
-└── .gitignore
+├── ge ---> a node embedding repo containing functions for embeddings such as node2vec, struc2vec etc. from github.com/shenweichen/GraphEmbedding
+└── img ---> contains images other than layouts
 ```

 ---

 ### **HOW TO USE THE FRAMEWORK**

-The code can be run using Jupyter Notebook/Lab and will soon be available as a python package.
+The code can be run using Jupyter Notebook/Lab.
+To use an individual graph (networkx graph) use the "cartoGRAPHs_main.ipynb", to work with a precalculated network, such as the human interactome / yeast interactome use
-The main script for producing Layouts for the Protein-Protein Interaction Network (*homo sapiens* or *saccharomyces cerevisiae*) is entitled "cartographs_main.ipynb" with the python functions included in "cartographs_main.py".
-Input files essential to run the scripts can be downloaded
+"cartoGRAPHs_organisms.ipynb".
-[here](https://drive.google.com/file/d/1_FR-It9-h9ZZ1Pn-ErwGqxxIlMCHG_54/view?usp=sharing) and shall be unpacked in the location of the jupyter notebook.
+Input files essential to run the scripts can be downloaded [here](https://drive.google.com/file/d/1_FR-It9-h9ZZ1Pn-ErwGqxxIlMCHG_54/view?usp=sharing) and shall be unpacked in the location of the jupyter notebook.

 A web-based application was developed to inspect networks through a user interface.
 The repository of the web application can be reached at [MENCHELAB/cartoGRAPHs](https://github.com/menchelab/cartoGRAPHs_app).

 ---